-Safety glasses must be worn at all times in labs where required.
+Safety glasses must always be worn in labs where required.

-- 1st time offense, the office will let you borrow a pair which need to be returned at the end of class. - 2^{nd} time offense, you will be charged \$5.00 to purchase a pair from the office. - 3rd time offense, you will be sent home, therefore you will not get credit for the hours missed.
+- 1st time offense, the office will let you borrow a pair which need to be returned at the end of class. - 2nd time offense, you will be charged \$5.00 to purchase a pair from the office. - 3rd time offense, you will be sent home, therefore you will not get credit for the hours missed.